 DBMS has to be persistent, that is it should be accessible when the program created the data ceases to exist or even the application that created the data restarted.
 A DBMS also has to provide some un...

 DBMS and RDBMS both are the management system instead in case of RDBMS we use foreign keys, primary keys etc. which is not possible in case of DBMS

-Describe a time when you had to convince a friend ?
+Describe a time when you had to work under pressure.

 What was the most important decision you ever had to make?

 Describe a time when you had to listen to someone.

 Give me good reasons why should I choose you over others.

 Has anyone asked you for help?
 What did you do?

 Provide an example of a goal that you successfully attained.

 How productive are you?